Ranakghosh7/BiasAwareFeedback/paper/mini_research_paper.md

 ##  Limitations, Reproducibility, and Research Positioning

 This section situates the project as a **research-style mini study**, clarifies its limitations, and explains how it can be reproduced and evaluated by others.
-This is a critical section for research programs (such as Caltech SURF) because it demonstrates scientific maturity, not just implementation skills.
+This is a critical section for research programs because it demonstrates scientific maturity, not just implementation skills.

 ---